Colon Cancer Awareness

 Consult with your physician to see what the best screening action for you may be.
 It will likely involve a medical procedure known as a colonoscopy.
 Other tests or treatments that may be recommended include a stool DNA test, a flexible sigmoidoscopy procedure and/or a double-contrast barium enema.

-These tests and procedures are all offered at the Digestive Disease Center at the Medical University of South Carolina and require a referral from your physician.
+These tests and procedures are all offered at MUSC Digestive Health and require a referral from your physician.

 By getting screened and encouraging your loved ones to also get screened, you may not be only saving your own life, but their lives as well.